Welcome to my personal book notes on The Lead Generation Handbook by the author Robert W. Bly.

 This concludes my personal book notes on The Lead Generation Handbook by the author Robert W. Bly.

-My notes cover only very small parts of the book from 1998, so if you like what you read here, please consider buying the work from the author.
+My notes only cover small parts of the book, so if you like what you read, please consider buying the book from the author.